vkabatov/Flowlink/NSX-IPFIX.md

-# VDS NetFlow configuration for Flowlink
+# NSX IPFIX configuration for Flowlink

 This page provides references to IPFIX configuration in NSX.
  ```